What is Net-Effective Rent on New York Rental Listings?

 Get creative to find a solution that both parties can agree to.

-Just beware that while paying net-effective rent can be a treat, once you are offered a lease renewal you probably won’t be offered the same deal and might not be able to afford the apartment thereafter.
+Just beware that while paying net-effective rent can be a treat, once you are offered a lease renewal, you probably won’t be offered the same deal and might not be able to afford the apartment afterward.

-So take this into account along with the other potential costs of moving like putting up a security deposit, brokers fees, and moving fees.
+So consider this and the other potential moving costs like putting up a security deposit, broker, and moving expenses.

 Search for Home Rentals in NYC